Sometimes, all it takes to find great JOY is to simply turn around.

 Looking unto Him is to look to His Son, Yahushua Messiah, and receive the power of His salvation:

-Yes, the person of Messiah Yahushua is the power of God, and is the wisdom God!
+Yes, the person of Messiah Yahushua is the power of God, and He is the wisdom God!

-We will know His power and wisdom only when we look to Him — only we turn from our own solutions, turn from our own reasonings, and look to Him, receive Him, and honour Him with our obedience.
+We will know His power and wisdom only when we look to Him — only we turn from our anxieties, from our fretting – when we humble ourselves and turn from our own reasonings, and look to Him, receive Him, and honour Him with our obedience.

-May each one of us make a conscious decision to turn and heed Father’s Word, turning from ourselves, and looking unto Yahushua Messiah and His Word, and humbly receive His guidance and direction.
+May each one of us make a conscious decision to turn and heed Father’s Word, turning from ourselves, and look unto Father God and His Son Yahushua Messiah.
+Let us make a conscious decision to seek His written Word, set our heart on Him, and humbly receive His guidance and direction.

-Those who are of a humble heart, as King David was, will love God’s Word, eager to listen and obey.
+Those who are of a humble heart, as King David was, will love God’s Word, and be eager to listen and obey.

 Those who are of a humble heart, as Mary Magdalene was, will turn around when they hear God’s Word and will look to Yahushua Messiah, the Saviour.

-Both of these people, King David and Mary Magdalene, had their problems and faults.
-But they turned around and they looked unto the Person, The Living God, Creator of all things.
+Both King David and Mary Magdalene had their problems and faults.
+They both had moments of great distress, confusion, and shame.
+But they turned around – they turned away from their problems and they looked unto the Person, The Living, All-Powerful God, Creator of all things.

 What JOY they found by simply . . . turning around!